Virtual PC: Microsoft Virtual PC

 "Undo disks" make it possible to revert virtual machines' state to an earlier point by storing changes into a separate .vud file since the last save to the main .vhd file, which can be used for experimenting.
 The VHD file acts as a snapshot.
 The undo disk file (.vud) incrementally stores changes made by the virtual machine compared to the main Virtual hard disk drive (VHD) image, which can be applied or discarded by the user.
 If deactivated, changes are directly written to the VHD file.

-On May 15, 2008, Microsoft released Virtual PC 2007 Service Pack 1, which added support for both Windows XP SP3 and Windows Vista SP1 as guest and host OSes, as well as Windows Server 2008 Standard as a guest OS.
+On May 15, 2008, Microsoft released Virtual PC 2007 Service Pack 1, which added support for both Windows XP SP3, Windows Vista SP1 and Windows 7 as guest and host OSes, as well as Windows Server 2008 Standard as a guest OS.
 A hotfix rollup for Virtual PC 2007 SP1, released February 20, 2009, solved networking issues and enhanced the maximum screen resolution to 2048×1920 (32-bit), enabling 16:9 resolutions such as 1920×1080.
+It also added official support for Windows XP Home Edition, Windows Vista Home Basic and Home Premium as both guest and host OSes.
 A security update was released on July 14, 2009 to address an elevation of privilege vulnerability in guest operating systems.

 Microsoft Virtual PC (2004 and 2007) does not work at all on Windows 10 64-bit, and even on 32-bit platforms lack internet connectivity due to the lack of the VPC driver.
 This also impacts Windows Mobile emulators.

 Windows Virtual PC

-Windows Virtual PC entered public beta testing on April 30, 2009, and was released alongside Windows 7.
-Unlike its predecessors, this version supports only Windows 7 host operating systems.
+Windows Virtual PC entered public beta testing on April 30, 2009, and was released alongside Windows 7 on July 22, 2009.
+Windows Virtual PC is available free of charge for certain editions of Windows 7, either pre-installed by OEMs or via download from the Microsoft website.
+Unlike its predecessors, it supports only Windows 7 host operating systems.
 It originally required hardware virtualization support but on March 19, 2010, Microsoft released an update to Microsoft Virtual PC which allows it to run on PCs without hardware support.

-Windows Virtual PC is available free of charge for certain editions of Windows 7, either pre-installed by OEMs or via download from the Microsoft website.